afollestad/material-dialogs/README.md

 > 1. Memory management improvements for Typefaces (thanks [Kevin Barry](https://github.com/teslacoil) of Nova Launcher!)
 > 2. Added `dismiss`, `cancel`, and `show` listener methods to the `Builder`.

-###### Version 0.4.3

-> 1. Added `md_icon` attribute to global theming.
-> 2. Major padding/margin fixes for using an icon with list dialogs.
-> 3. Other small fixes.

-###### Version 0.4.1 – 0.4.2
+###### Version 0.4.1 – 0.4.3

 > 1. Added `md_item_color` attribute to global theming.
+> 2. Added `md_icon` attribute to global theming.
-> 2. Fixed a crash bug on pre-Lollipop devices related to list dialogs.
+> 3. Fixed a crash bug on pre-Lollipop devices related to list dialogs.
-> 3. Fixed list item default color on dark dialogs for pre-Lollipop.
+> 4. Fixed list item default color on dark dialogs for pre-Lollipop.
-> 4. Fixes to action button insets, and the stacking algorithm.
+> 5. Fixes to action button insets, and the stacking algorithm.
 Thanks [plusCubed](https://github.com/plusCubed)!
+> 6. Major padding/margin fixes for using an icon with list dialogs.

 ###### Version 0.4.0